 A Waterpik is a brand of water flosser (also called an oral irrigator) that’s earned a seal of acceptance by the American Dental Association (ADA).
 It sends a stream of water at your teeth and can get to areas that may be difficult to reach with a toothbrush.
 It’s a good solution for people who have a hard time using floss or have braces.

 However, a Waterpik should not replace floss or brushing – it can be used before or after to remove any lingering food or bacteria, and it can also remove plaque along the gumline.
 This could help prevent or reduce gingivitis, gum disease and bleeding.

 Your diet affects your mouth, too.
 Some foods and drinks are better than others.
 Stay away from ones that are highly acidic, like pop as they are more likely to cause cavities.

 How do you get cavities?
 Cavities form when the sugar from your food turns into an acid.
 Acid eats away your tooth enamel.
 This can form a hole (or cavity) in your tooth.
 But don’t worry!
 There are also foods that can help fight cavities.

 Choose this: nuts, fruits, vegetables, dairy and water

 Not that: dried fruit, potato chips, candy (especially sour candy), pop and juice

 One thing is clear.
 It’s good to take care of your teeth – and flossing is an undeniable part of that.
 By being thorough about your oral hygiene, you’ll save money and improve your total health.
 Here’s some important things to consider:

-- Getting help for gum disease early can save money.
-It can cut yearly medical costs up to 40% for people with diabetes and heart disease, based on a report from the American Journal of Preventive Medicine.
+- For people with gum disease and diabetes or heart disease, getting help early can cut yearly medical costs up to 40%, based on a report from the American Journal of Preventive Medicine.